tkhq/sdk/examples/rebalancer/README.md

 ### Sweep
 - [x] * Loop over a "source" addresses
-- [x] * When an address has a balance that exceeds a constant value, sweep to "sink"
+- [x] * When an address has a balance that exceeds a constant value, sweep all funds (allowing for some dust) to "sink"

 ### Recycle
 - [ ] * Initiate a transfer of funds from "sink" to "bank" unless there's an existing pending transfer